Mail: Max Planck Institute for Evolutionary Anthropology, Deutscher Platz 6, 04103 Leipzig, Germany

 I joined the Max Planck Institute for Evolutionary Anthropology in February 2012, where I now hold a position as a postdoctoral scientist in both the Departments of Primatology and Evolutionary Genetics.
 As of July 2013, I am grateful to have been appointed to numerous additional positions.
 I am a Fellow of the Chinese Academy of Sciences under the Young International Scientists' Scheme, based at the Chinese Academy of Sciences and Max Planck Society Partner Institute for Computational Biology in Shanghai, People's Republic of China.
 I am also an Adjunct Professor in the School of Veterinary Medicine at the University of Wisconsin-Madison, and a Research Associate at the nearby Henry Vilas Zoo.
 I am fortunate to work between Leipzig, Shanghai and Madison.

 Since 2007, I have been privileged to work in collaboration with the Indonesian State Ministry of Forestry and the wider government of the Republic of Indonesia, and with Dr Suwido H Limin of the Center for International Cooperation in Sustainable Management of Tropical Peatland (CIMTROP) at Universitas Palangka Raya.
-At Camp Leakey in Tanjung Puting National Park, I collaborate with Dr Biruté Mary Galdikas of Simon Fraser University and the Orangutan Foundation International.
+At Camp Leakey in Tanjung Puting National Park, I collaborate with Dr Biruté Mary Galdikas of Simon Fraser University.
 The Orangutan Foundation UK and Yayorin have provided ongoing and invaluable assistance in the field.